ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 It's actually very easy to unintentionally advantage or disadvantage a candidate in ways that are not justified.
 Inevitably, this will result in worse hiring outcomes or potentially costly legal battles.

 Bias takes many forms.
 Most biases are unconscious and can surround gender, race, alumni status, or socioeconomic background.
 But bias can also mean that the conclusions drawn by an interviewer about a candidate ahead of an interview are based solely on ranking scores from a prior interviewer.
-There's no system that ensures eliminating all harmful biases, but there are certain steps you can take to minimize unconscious bias, such as blanking out candidate names or photos (which often hint at gender and ethnicity) during a rØsumØ screen.
+There's no system that ensures eliminating all harmful biases, but there are certain steps you can take to minimize unconscious bias, such as blanking out candidate names or photos (which often hint at gender and ethnicity) during a résumé screen.

 To avoid anchoring or biasing subsequent interviewers, I encourage interviewers to leave two different kinds of feedback on candidate conversations: